yannidimitrova/Yanitsa-Dimitrova-employees/READ_ME.txt

-This is the first version of the task "Employee pair with longest time together in team".
+I made two versions of the task "Employee pair with longest time together in team":
-This version is without functions and classes.
-Just a test.
-Its working.
+- one without functions (python_decision.py)
+- one with functions (python_decision_with_functions.py)

 Structure of decision:
 1. Making the file readable.
 Checking if its readable;